sidneygjwong/sidneygjwong/README.md

 - 👋 Hi, I’m @sidneygjwong
 - 👀 I’m interested in linguistics and data science.
 - 🌱 I’m currently learning R, Julia, ...
-- 💞️ I’m looking to collaborate on language variation and change, corpus linguistics, queer studies
+- 💞️ I’m looking to collaborate on language variation and change, corpus linguistics, data
 - 📫 How to reach me @sidneygjwong